Menu

 Writing

-Writing is a very important part of English and the whole curriculum.
-From September 2024, we have adopted the 'Essential Writing' scheme from Herts for Learning which provides a broad and balanced curriculum for writing focused around core, high-quality texts.
+Writing is a focus at Meridian and from September 2024, we have adopted the 'Essential Writing' scheme from Herts for Learning which provides a broad and balanced curriculum for writing focused around core, high-quality texts.

-The Essential Spellings scheme (which aligns with our writing scheme) supports our teaching of spelling in Years 2 to Year 6.
+The Essential Spellings scheme supports our Meridian writing curriculum Years 1 to Year 6.
 Children have the experience of the full writing processes, including editing and improving their work.
 The skills that children are taught underpin all other subjects.
 They enable children to communicate and express themselves in all areas of their work.

 Teachers will always make cross-curricular links wherever appropriate and will plan for pupils to apply the skills, knowledge and understanding that they have acquired during English to other areas of the curriculum.

-To celebrate writing achievements, we award children with the Star writer award fortnightly in our Celebration Assembly.
+To celebrate writing achievements, we award children with the Star writer awards in our Celebration Assembly each week.

 Handwriting

 Handwriting is another important element of writing.
-We use the Letter Join handwriting programme and children are taught and encouraged to join up their letters from year 2 onwards. http://www.letterjoin.co.uk/
+We use the Teach handwriting programme and children are taught and encouraged to join up their letters in Year 2 onwards.

 Speaking and Listening